andri3366/SQL_Projects/Pokemon_Project/README.md

     - CTEs (WITH) to determine the top pokemon
     - SUM() aggregation to calculate the total stat of each pokemon
     - Filter with WHERE for Legendary = FALSE and Name does not contain '%Mega%'
-    - CTE, ranked_pokemon uses a DENSE_RANK() window function to rank each pokemon byu total stats within each generation
+    - CTE, ranked_pokemon uses a DENSE_RANK() window function to rank each pokemon by total stats within each generation
     ```
     DENSE_RANK() OVER (PARTITION BY "Generation" ORDER BY total_stats DESC) AS dense_gen_rank
     ```